 One example of neuropathic pain is called phantom limb syndrome.
-This occurs when an arm or a leg has been removed because of illness or injury, but the brain still gets pain messages from the nerves that originally carried impulses from the missing limb.
+This rare condition occurs when an arm or a leg has been removed because of illness or injury, but the brain still gets pain messages from the nerves that originally carried impulses from the missing limb.
 These nerves now misfire and cause pain.

 To diagnose neuropathic pain, a doctor will conduct an interview and physical exam.
 He or she may ask questions about how you would describe your pain, when the pain occurs, or whether anything specific triggers the pain.
 The doctor may also request both blood and nerve tests.

 Neuropathic Pain Treatment